disastrid/bela_site_update/education.md

 > The course, taught by Robert Jack and Camilo Sanchez in 2018, is currently led by Koray Tahiroğlu, head of the [Sound and Physical Interaction](https://sopi.aalto.fi/){:target="_blank"} research group.

 {:.list-header}
-Musical Robotics
+Musical Machines
 University of Sussex, UK

-> At the University of Sussex, [Alice Eldridge](http://www.sussex.ac.uk/profiles/127749){:target="_blank"} is a lecturer in Music and Music Technology and leads the Musical Robots module.
-Alice is one of Bela's earliest adopters, and has helped us refine the platform through discussions on the forum and the projects she has worked on.
-The Musical Robots module focuses on creating interactive robots that can produce their own music through their movement and by detecting the movement of others.
+> At the University of Sussex, [Alice Eldridge](http://www.sussex.ac.uk/profiles/127749){:target="_blank"} is a lecturer in Music and Music Technology and runs the Generative Arts and Musical Machines module with colleague [Dr Chris Kiefer](http://www.sussex.ac.uk/profiles/208667){:target="_blank"}.
+Alice is one of Bela's earliest adopters, and has helped us refine the platform through discussions on the forum and projects she has worked on.
+The Musical Machines module focuses on creating interactive robots that can produce their own music through their movement and by detecting the movement of others.

 {:.list-header}
 Programming Sound, Performance Systems